michaeldyrynda/founder-style/source/general.md

 section: content
 title: General
 ---

-At its most simple level, each Laravel project must follow the code styles set out in the [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/) recommendations.
+At the most simple level, each Laravel project must follow the code styles set out in the [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/) recommendations.
 Project style is maintained by a [`.php_cs`](https://github.com/michaeldyrynda/founder/blob/master/.php_cs) configuration file, in combination with the [friendsofphp/php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) project.
-You can run this configuration via Composer using `composer run-script fix-cs`.
+You can run the fixer manually via Composer using `composer run-script fix-cs`.

-Any variables declared within the context of your application should use `camelCase` syntax, except where noted otherwise in this guide.
+Any variables declared within the context of your application must use `camelCase` syntax, except where noted otherwise in this guide.

 Always strive to keep your code expressive and human-readable.
 Make it easy for the next developer that looks at the code to be able to reason about your intent.
+Realise that that developer could well be you trying to fix an issue at 4pm on a Friday, six months from now.

-## Should I rename my application? <a href="#should-i-rename-my-application" name="should-i-rename-my-application" class="text-grey">#</a>
+## Should I rename my application? <a class="text-grey" name="should-i-rename-my-application" href="#should-i-rename-my-application">#</a>

-Laravel ships with a default `app:name` command.
-This guide recommends *never* renaming your application, further allowing you to reduce cognitive overhead between applications.
-Your fingers will thank you when you don't have to think about importing a class from the `App` namespace, when the namespace doesn't change when jumping between projects.
+Laravel ships with an `app:name` command. *Never* renaming your application.
+This reduces cognitive overhead between applications such that you can always import your application's classes from the `App` namespace, when the namespace doesn't change when jumping between projects.

-## Whitespace <a href="#whitespace" name="whitespace" class="text-grey">#</a>
+## Whitespace <a class="text-grey" name="whitespace" href="#whitespace">#</a>

-Code should always be allowed to breathe!
 PHP will be interpreted whether you write it with no whitespace or if you write it with double spacing.
-For readability, it is better to cater to your fellow developers rather than for the interpreter.
+For readability, it is better to cater to your fellow developers rather than for the PHP interpreter.
 Don't be afraid to use whitespace.

 ```php
 // Good